lu-pl/rdfingest/README.md

 # RDFIngest

-RDFIngest - A simple tool for automatically ingesting local and/or remote RDF data sources into a triplestore.
+RDFIngest - A simple tool for ingesting local and remote RDF data sources into a triplestore.

 ## Requirements